codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/launch-composition.md

 {{site.data.callout.callout_warning}}
 ##### Your environments are limited
-Be aware that the number of environment you can run is limited.
-When using the same environment name the old one would terminate before launching the the new environment.
+Be aware that the number of environments you can run is limited.
+When using the same environment name the old one would terminate before launching the new environment.
 That way you can control the number of environments running in your account.
 {{site.data.callout.end}}

 {{site.data.callout.callout_info}}